submagr/Fast-Forward/Bootstrap/CSS.md

 ```html
 <meta name=viewport content="width=device-width, initial-scale=1">
 ```
+- With respect to the font sizes, viewport refers to width of browser window.

 ## Display property:
 - The default for most element is usually block or inline